 This system stores the cold in the winter underground, and in summer, when it is hot, it pumps the cold up to be used for cooling.
 Many older people experience discomfort during a hot summer and benefit from the cooling.
 Compared to an individual gas boiler and standard air conditioning, this cold storage technology can reduce CO2 emissions by 60 to 80 per cent when used in combination with district heating.

 A natural cold water source

-In 2006, Nuon opened the first cooling plant in the Zuidas business district of Amsterdam.
+In 2006, Vattenfall opened the first cooling plant in the Zuidas business district of Amsterdam.
 This plant uses water from the Nieuwe Meer lake.
 Customers can cool their rooms, computers and servers, and no longer need to have their own cooling system.
-Eleven buildings are currently connected to the cooling grid in Zuidoost: The Nieuw Amsterdam ING office block, including Nuon's new head office and a hotel, the Atlas ArenA Amsterdam office block, the new Endemol studios, the AMC, the New Loft Office, the Zuidoost civic amenity site and the Johan Cruijff ArenA.
+Eleven buildings are currently connected to the cooling grid in Zuidoost: The Nieuw Amsterdam ING office block, including Vattenfall's new head office and a hotel, the Atlas ArenA Amsterdam office block, the new Endemol studios, the AMC, the New Loft Office, the Zuidoost civic amenity site and the Johan Cruijff ArenA.

 This new cooling system emits less CO2 than conventional cooling machines.
 It ultimately saves 7.2 million kilograms of CO2 emissions every year.
 This quantity equates to the emissions produced by around 27 million miles of car travel.

 Depth from which the water is pumped: